kyutech-saitoh/streamlit_webcam/README.md

 # streamlit_webcam

-This is a sample program using Streamlit + Webcam + MediaPipe.
+This is a sample program for facial image processing using Streamlit + Webcam + MediaPipe.

 When you access the following URL and start the app, the system information will be displayed.